thomasmarsh/python-turtle/turtle.md

 > directly by typing `python ./draw.py` at the prompt.
 However, it is possible, with some additional work to invoke the
 > script directly.
 >
-> First, type `chmod 755 ./draw.py`. `chmod` changes the flags of a file on disk.
-We've given it 755
+> First, type `chmod +x ./draw.py`. `chmod` changes the flags of a file on disk and `+x` tells it that the file should be directly executable.
-> as an argument.
-This seemingly magic number will make your script executable.
-(These numbers are actually octal, and,
-> if you are interested, you can read an [explanation](http://www.thinkplexx.com/learn/article/unix/command/chmod-permissions-flags-explained-600-0600-700-777-100-etc).)
 Now, instead of typing `python ./draw.py`, you can simply type `./draw.py` and the program should run.
 >
 > As to the shebang, we can break it down.
 The `#` is just a comment in python.
 However, when followed by an exclamation
 > mark (`#!`) on the first line, it has special meaning indicating that it is a shebang.
 Everything after the exclamation